 Yet God provided a means for our salvation through Jesus Christ, Who gives us the grace to choose this freedom.
 This is a choice I committed to that has been life-changing to say the least.
 I knew what I could be in for and the risks I was taking as I made this choice, but I already counted the costs of my life prior and the losses were too much to continue living with.
 I knew what I had to do and I was willing to have my whole life unravel for the chance of my course being redirected.

 Sometimes when we make the right choices, things get worse before they get better- and that is certainly the way things played-out for me.
 I apparently “lost it all” as my so-called “misfortune” was indeed a heavy and significant blow.
 (See- “The Benefits of Adversity“)

 But I somehow knew my life was being stripped-down the same way a fruiting vine is pruned in winter to replenish for the next season of abundant productivity.
 Well my next and biggest growing season is in process; Today is looking great and tomorrow even better!

 The degree of freedom I have achieved thus far has immeasurable worth and I will not allow the limiting thoughts and opinions of others deter my progress.
-I admit, I still sometimes get a little hung-up on some ridiculous criticism, but I coach myself to quickly shake-it-off so I can move on.
+I admit, I still sometimes get a little hung-up on some ridiculous criticism, but I pray to God and coach myself to quickly shake-it-off so I can move on.

 Again, keeping a healthy teachability index in tact is a vital and fundamental part of our development and ultimate success, but we must be sure to take council only from those who are competent and truly support and believe in who we are and what we’re about.